 (*: We request that users obtain EPMA data of individual spots prior to SIMS analyses for correction of matrix effect.)

 An analysis with smaller beam sizes down to 2 µm is available for some systems, but analysis is slower (15-30 min/spot) and with degraded precision (~1‰).
-Other applications with more difficult samples, requiring new standards, or with Li isotopes (δ7Li), Mg three isotopes (δ25Mg, δ26Mg, and excess δ26Mg), oxygen three isotopes (δ18O, δ17O, and Δ17O), and sulfur three and four isotopes (δ33S, δ34S, δ36S, Δ33S, and Δ36S) may also be available.
+Other applications with more difficult samples, requiring new standards, or with Li isotopes (δ7Li) and sulfur three and four isotopes (δ33S, δ34S, δ36S, Δ33S, and Δ36S) may also be available.
 Please contact us for more detailed information.

 Note that some samples show an orientation effect and can only be analyzed for isotope ratio by SIMS at reduced precision (Kita et al., 2011).
 WiscSIMS has detected orientation effects in magnetite, hematite, baddeleyite, rutile, galena, and sphalerite.